THE MUDDLE FAMILIESTHE LINEAGE & HISTORY OF THE MUDDLE FAMILIES OF THE WORLD INCLUDING VARIANTS MUDDEL, MUDDELL, MUDLE & MODDLE |

 Reginald and Florence’s only child was George Reginald Muddle whose birth was registered in Camperdown registration district in Sydney, New South Wales during 1910.
 When he was about 27 years old George married Vera Ellen Munro in Petersham registration district in Sydney during 1937.
 Vera was the daughter of George and Eliza Munro, and her birth had been registered in Petersham registration district in 1906.
 George and Vera had two children born in 1938 and 1941.
 Vera had been living at Eastwood in Sydney when she died on 25 October 1992, at the age of about 86.[1]
 Five years later George had been living at Eastwood in Sydney when he died on 24 April 1997, at the age of 86.[2]

 William and Minnie’s fourth child was Esther Myra Muddle, known as Myra, who was born at Dungog in New South Wales on 11 August 1895.
-When she was 16 years old Myra married 18-year-old Henry Herbert Andrews, known as Harry, at St Stephen’s Church, Newtown, Sydney, New South Wales on 3 August 1912.
+Then in the late 1890s Myra moved with her parents to Newtown in Sydney, New South Wales.
+When she was 16 years old Myra married 18-year-old Henry Herbert Andrews, known as Harry, at St Stephen’s Church, Newtown, Sydney on 3 August 1912.
 Harry was then a linesman living at 54 South Street, Marrickville, Sydney, and Esther was doing domestic duties while living at 93 Cavendish Street, Stanmore, Sydney.
 Harry was the son of Robert and Alice Andrews, and he had been born in Sydney on 11 March 1894.
 Harry and Myra had three children born between 1913 and 1920, and they were living at 8 Denby Street, Marrickville when their first child was born.
 During the First World War Harry enlisted at Sidney on 17 September 1914 and served abroad as a Sapper in the 1st Divisional Signal Company, he was discharged as medically unfit on 23 October 1917.
 When his eldest daughter married in 1936 and also when his son married in 1938 Harry was working as a carter.
 Then during the Second World War Harry was a storekeeper living at Marrickville when he enlisted at Paddington in Sydney on 18 November 1940 as Private N100522 in the 140th Australian General Transport Company; he was discharged as medically unfit on 5 March 1943.
 Harry had fair hair, grey eyes and tattoos on both forearms.
 Myra died at 5 Lido Avenue, North Narrabeen, Sydney on 31 May 1955 from a cerebral haemorrhage at the age of 59, and she was buried in section 12, row 20, grave 2683; next to her mother's grave in the Anglican Section of Rookwood Cemetery, on 2 June 1955.
 Then three months later Harry died in Sydney Hospital on 8 September 1955 at the age of 61, and he was buried with Myra in the Anglican Section of Rookwood Cemetery.

 Harry and Myra’s eldest child was Minnie Alice Andrews, known as Nancy, who was born at 1 Herbert Street, Newtown, Sydney, New South Wales on 4 February 1913.
 When she was 23 years old Nancy married John Macquarie Delaney, known as Mac, at St Stephen’s Church, Newtown, Sydney on 2 April 1936.
 Mac was then a clerk living at 2 Dibble Avenue, Marrickville, Sydney, and Nancy was a weaver living at 41 Llewellyn Street, Marrickville, Sydney.
 Mac was the son of John and Lily Delaney, and he had been born at Dubbo, which is about 200 miles north-west of Sydney, on 28 November 1910.
 Mac and Nancy didn’t have any children.
 During the Second World War Mac was still living at Marrickville when enlisted in the Australian Army at Mareeba in Queensland on 18 June 1943.
 And he was Private NX154219 in the 64th Australian Infantry Battalion when he was discharged on 9 January 1946.
 Mac continued to work as a clerk, and they were living at 5 Lido Avenue, North Narrabeen, Sydney, when Mac died at Narrabeen Lakes Nursing Home, Narrabeen, Sydney, on 13 March 1988, at the age of 77.
 Mac was cremated at Northern Suburbs Crematorium, North Ryde, on 16 March 1988.
 Nancy had been living at North Narrabeen when she died in Lady Davidson Hospital in Sydney on 12 December 2000 from cancer at the age of 87.
 Nancy was cremated at North Suburbs Crematorium.